varunsub/lead-gen-speed-challenge/README.md

    - This is the landing page of the application.
 It may include general information and navigation options to other parts of the app.

 2. **Protected Route (`/internal`)**
-   - This is a auth protected route that allows a user to mark a lead as non-pending.
+   - This is a auth protected route that allows a user to view leads and mark them as REACHED_OUT.

 3. **Login Route (`/login`)**
    - This route allows users to log in to the application.
 It handles user authentication and redirects authenticated users to the internal route.